What is Curry?

 Craving for spicy Indian fish curry?
 Then welcome Malabar fish curry to your plate.
 It is a perfect partner for rice, naan, bread, or tapioca.
 It is a delightful, creamy fish curry blessed with the goodness of coconut milk, chilies, coriander and, mustard seeds.
 This dish is extremely popular in Kerala and Sri Lanka where rice and fish are stapling diets.

 Fish Molly otherwise Meen Molly is a mild spicy Kerala style, Fish Curry.
 We let the fish rest in a river of coconut milk-based gravy.
 It goes best with hot steamed rice, bread, or appam.
 Appam is a Kerala pancake made with fermented rice batter and coconut.
 Unlike other fish curries like Malabar fish curry, this one particular on the mild side which makes it a tourist’s favorite.
 Green chilies and black pepper are in use for heat while the coconut milk shares the huge appreciation of making it creamy and rich fish curry.

-Vindaloo being the all time favorite, we have reached one of the hottest of all curries.
-While Vindaloo is now commonly served in every Indian restaurant, it began as a simple dish made with wine vinegar and garlic in Portugal.
+Vindaloo being the all-time favorite, we have reached one of the hottest of all curries.
+While Vindaloo is now common in every Indian restaurant but it began as a simple dish made with wine vinegar, and garlic in Portugal.
 After being introduced to India’s Goa region, more and more chili powder has been added over time making it spicy and delicious for Indian taste.

 We at Masala Mantra offer you the finest Indian curries.
 Also, we are one of the best restaurants Cape Coral that provide Indian food at a reasonable price.
 Our curries are served best along with the side of lightly spiced basmati rice or can be substituted according to your wish to any flavored rice like Jeera rice (cumin), Coconut rice, Lemon rice, and Turmeric rice.
 Order Indian food online with Masala Mantra.